ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 > [!Tip]
 >
-> It is recommended to utilise a group that identifies the organisation/company.
+> It is recommended to utilize a group that identifies the organization/company.
 This serves to clearly differentiate manually configured hosts from hosts provided through an automated inventory plugin, like the Nodegrid Cluster inventory plugin, which exposes all Nodegrid Cluster nodes.

 > [!Warning]
 >